biowdl/wdl-packager/README.rst

   way that they can be used locally.
 Unfortunately this requires rewriting the import paths inside the WDL files before they are packaged.
 This is non-trivial to implement and it may have unintentioned side effects.
++ When packaging reproducibly the timezone of the python process needs to be changed to 'UTC'.
+Otherwise the last modified times in the zip will differ for each timezone.
+This will affect all code run in the same process.
+This does not matter for wdl-packager itself, but it does matter for programs that use wdl_packager as a library.
+Not using ``use_git_timestamps`` circumvents this problem.